Yan Gomes Preview, Player Props: Cubs vs. Tigers

 Yan Gomes At The Plate

-- Gomes has picked up a hit in 63.1% of his 84 games this season, with multiple hits in 19.0% of them.
+- Gomes has picked up a hit in 63.5% of his 85 games this season, with multiple hits in 18.8% of those games.

-- In 9.5% of his games this season, he has gone deep, and 3% of his trips to the dish.
+- He has gone deep in eight games this season (9.4%), homering in 2.9% of his plate appearances.

-- In 38.1% of his games this season, Gomes has had at least one RBI.
-He's picked up more than one in 11.9% and driven in three or more of his team's runs in two contests.
+- Gomes has had an RBI in 32 games this year (37.6%), including 10 multi-RBI outings (11.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.